What is the ASPIRE Medical Research Program?

 Communities across the nation continue to be impacted by disparities in healthcare access and health outcomes related to social determinants, implicit bias and inadequate access to translational research and culturally competent healthcare.
 Research experience and training for students from communities affected by health and healthcare disparities are keys to improving workforce diversity and unlocking collaborative solutions to these complex problems.

-ASPIRE aims to provide research experience for Ohio State undergraduate students from underrepresented and/or disadvantaged groups who aspire to become medical doctors, clinician scientists or basic science researchers by earning an MS, MPH, MD, MD/MPH, MD/PhD, or PhD degree.
+- Provide research experience for Ohio State undergraduate students from underrepresented and/or disadvantaged groups who aspire to become medical doctors, clinician scientists or basic science researchers by earning an MS, MPH, MD, MD/MPH, MD/PhD, or PhD degree.

-ASPIRE aims to increase the pool of medical doctors and biomedical scientists from underrepresented and/or disadvantaged groups who conduct research that positively impacts the lives of people from communities with inequitable access to healthcare who would benefit from advances in basic science and translation of research.
+- Increase the pool of medical doctors and biomedical scientists from underrepresented and/or disadvantaged groups who conduct research that positively impacts the lives of people from communities with inequitable access to healthcare who would benefit from advances in basic science and translation of research.

-ASPIRE aims to increase the research experience of undergraduate students from underrepresented and/or disadvantaged groups to expand the talent pool of medical doctors, clinician scientists, or basic science researchers seeking solutions to complex problems that cause health and healthcare inequities.
+- Increase the research experience of undergraduate students from underrepresented and/or disadvantaged groups to expand the talent pool of medical doctors, clinician scientists, or basic science researchers seeking solutions to complex problems that cause health and healthcare inequities.